Odevixibat

-Odevixibat, sold under the trade name Bylvay, is a medication for the treatment of progressive familial intrahepatic cholestasis (PFIC).
+Odevixibat, sold under the brand name Bylvay among others, is a medication for the treatment of progressive familial intrahepatic cholestasis.
 It is taken by mouth.
 Odevixibat is a reversible, potent, selective inhibitor of the ileal bile acid transporter (IBAT).
+It was developed by Albireo Pharma.

 The most common side effects include diarrhea, abdominal pain, hemorrhagic diarrhea, soft feces, and hepatomegaly (enlarged liver).

 Odevixibat was approved for medical use in the United States and in the European Union in July 2021.
 The U.S. Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-In the United States, odevixibat is indicated for the treatment of pruritus in people three months of age and older with progressive familial intrahepatic cholestasis (PFIC).
+In the United States, odevixibat is indicated for the treatment of pruritus in people three months of age and older with progressive familial intrahepatic cholestasis.
 In the European Union it is indicated in people six months of age and older.

 Mechanism of action

-Odevixibat is a reversible inhibitor of the ileal sodium/bile acid transporter which is the transporter responsible for reabsorption of the majority of bile acids in the distal ileum.
-The reduced absorption of the bile acids in the distal ileum compounds and leads to a decrease in stimulation of FXR, decreasing the inhibition of bile acid synthesis.
+Odevixibat is a reversible inhibitor of the ileal sodium/bile acid co-transporter.
+This transporter is responsible for reabsorption of the majority of bile acids in the distal ileum.
+The reduced absorption of the bile acids in the distal ileum compounds and leads to a decrease in stimulation of FXR (farnesoid X receptor), decreasing the inhibition of bile acid synthesis.

+Odevixibat works as a reversible, selective, small molecule inhibitor of the ileal bile acid transporter (IBAT).

 Pharmacokinetics

-Odevixibat is > 99% protein-bound in-vitro.
-A dose of Odevixibat that is 7.2 mg reaches a Cmax concentration of 0.47 ng/mL with an AUC (0-24h) of 2.19 h*ng/mL.
-Adult and pediatric patients given the therapeautic dose of Odevixibat did not display plasma concentrations of the drug.
+Odevixibat is > 99% protein-bound in vitro.
+A dose of odevixibat that is 7.2 mg reaches a cmax concentration of 0.47 ng/mL with an AUC (0-24h) of 2.19 h*ng/mL.
+Adult and pediatric patients given the therapeautic dose of odevixibat did not display plasma concentrations of the drug.
 Odevixibat is eliminated majorly unchanged.
 Odevixibat has an average half-life of 2.36 hours.